chechetov/apicrud/README.md

 1. Clone repository and change to project folder
 2. Run application with `./mvnw spring-boot:run`

-	**for Linux & MacOS, running for windows will be the same but with `mvwn.cmd`
+	**For Linux & MacOS, running for windows will be the same but with `mvwn.cmd` **On the first run, wait till dependencies are downloaded

 ## Examples